Warriors survive dominant LeBron James performance to take Game 1 (with a little help from J.R. Smith)

 OAKLAND — So tell me again how year four of the Cavaliers vs. Warriors is bad for basketball…

 Overtime.
 LeBron James scoring 51 and looking every bit the best player of the world.
 Still.
 At age 33.
 Stephen Curry draining 38-foot threes on the way to 29 points.
-Controversy in the final minute of regulation with a reversed blocking call on LeBron.
+Controversy in the final minute of regulation with a reversed blocking call on LeBron (one that seemed to get in the Cavaliers’ heads).
 Then George Hill missing the potential game-winning free throw — and J.R.
-Smith gets the offensive rebound in a tie game with 4.2 seconds left and doesn’t shoot or pass to the wide-open LeBron and instead tries to dribble out the clock.
+Smith gets the offensive rebound in a tie game with 4.7 seconds left and doesn’t shoot or pass to the wide-open LeBron and instead tries to dribble out the clock.
 It was a play that left everyone baffled.

 This game had everything a fan can want — drama, big shots, controversy, back-and-forth play — and it wasn’t even over yet after the moment Smith will never get to live down.
 There were five more minutes of free basketball in overtime.